FarmData2/FarmData2/CONTRIBUTING.md

 git push origin MyFeatureBranch
 ```

-At this point you may:
+At this point you might:

 - go back to [Step #5](#5-make-and-test-your-changes) and add more changes to your feature branch.
-- continue to the next step and create a draft pull request to let the maintainers know what you are working on and get some early feedback.
+- continue to the next step and create a draft pull request to let the maintainers know what you are working on and get some preliminary feedback.
 - go to step [Step #10](#10-merge-development-branch-into-your-feature-branch) and then step [Step #11](#11-mark-your-pull-request-as-ready-for-review) to let the maintainers know your pull request is ready for them to review and consider merging it.

 ### 8. Create a Draft Pull Request

 As you are working on your change you can create a [_draft pull request_](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
-Creating a draft pull request lets the maintainers know you are working and allows them to see your code, while also making it clear that your pull request is still a work in progress and not ready for a full review.
-Draft pull requests are a great way get some early discussion and feedback on your work.
+Creating a draft pull request lets the maintainers know you are working on an issue.
+It makes your work visible to them, but also makes it clear that your pull request is still a work in progress and not ready for a full review.
+Draft pull requests are a great way to begin a discussion about what you are doing and get some feedback on your work.

 To create a draft pull request:

-- Visit your fork of FarmData2 (i.e. your `origin`) on GitHub
+- Visit your fork of FarmData2 (your `origin`) on GitHub
 - [Create the draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for your feature branch.
-  - Following the above directions be sure to use:
+  - When following the linked directions be sure to use:
     - the `upstream` FarmData2 repository as the "base repository"
     - `development` as the "base branch"
     - your `origin` as the "head repository"